rickyrockrat/speeduino-build/Readme.md

 ## Dependencies
 gcc-avr, avr-libc, make, grep, sed, tr, ls, and git.

-apt-get install utils-linux make git gcc-avr avr-libc
+apt-get install util-linux make git gcc-avr avr-libc

+For Alpine: apk add util-linux make git avrdude avr-libc gcc-avr

 avrdude is recommended for downloading, and if the boot loader is running on the mega2650, you use the stk500v2 programmer.
-For ISP, choose the programmer for ISP.
+For ISP, choose the programmer for your ISP.

 The Makefile.speeduino has some AVRdude things in it.